Timeless Gift

-The serial starred Christopher Lee, Huang Bi Ren, Michelle Chong, Patricia Mok, Zhang Wenxiang, Joey Swee, Rayson Tan, Li Yinzhu and Chen Shucheng.
+The serial starred Christopher Lee, Huang Bi Ren, Michelle Chong, Patricia Mok, Zhang Xinxiang, Joey Swee, Rayson Tan, Li Yinzhu and Chen Shucheng.

 Nominations

 The drama serial earned some nominations in the Star Awards 2004:

+Reception

+Mak Mun San of The Straits Times penned a mostly negative review, writing, "To be fair, there are enough twists and turns in the plots to keep you mildly entertained.
+Sadly, all the efforts of the scriptwriters go down the drain, no thanks to the never-ending histrionics.
+The result?
+Just imagine the worst moments of Taiwanese Hokkien dramas and Korean tearjerkers rolled into one painful package."